vitoriaconrado/cultivated-meat-brazil-review/README.md

 **A public, reproducible research project on the regulatory responsibilities of Anvisa and MAPA.**

-This repository maps how Brazil's food-safety and agricultural authorities may share responsibility for cultivated meat—from safety assessment and authorization to registration, inspection, labelling, and commercialization.
+This repository maps how Brazil's food-safety and agricultural authorities may share responsibility for cultivated meat - from safety assessment and authorization to registration, inspection, labelling, and commercialization.
 It also identifies stages where a specific normative procedure may still be unclear or absent.

 > **Research status:** preliminary release.
 This project is for research and public understanding, not legal advice.